sfroning88/Boom-0019/README.md

   - Employee names
   - Total Gross Pay values
   - Total Employer Taxes and Contributions values
-- Data is organized by employee and entity
+- Data is organized by employee and year
 - Results are stored in memory for the session

 ### Step 3: Data Book Generation